Effective synchronization amid noise-induced chaos: Discussion

-The central feature of our dynamics that makes effective synchronization possible is the property of convergence, as discussed in Sec.~\ref{sec:conv}; the final distribution $q(\varphi)$ depends only on the recent history.
-On the other hand, if the history required is long, one must take account of many kicks in order to determine the needed converged distribution\,---\,a lengthy process.
-Thus, it is important to know what governs the speed of convergence.
+The central feature of our dynamics that makes effective synchronization possible is the property of finite-time convergence; the final distribution $q(\varphi)$ depends only on the recent history of waiting times.
+Although rigorous proofs, based on the spreading-of-phases argument, explain why asymptotic convergence is a possible outcome~\cite{BuzziCMP99,GuptaMRL13,FroylandNONLIN14,FroylandERG19}, the behavior of the convergence time had not been characterized before.
+Its predictability is central to making our scheme practically relevant in the first place.
+Even more so, curiously, we found that the amount of history required had a simple dependence on $\Lambda$; the effective number of relevant kicks, $K_\mathrm{m}$, followed a power law.

-Our empirical study showed a simple behavior of the convergence though $K_\mathrm{m}$\,---\,the number of kicks required for convergence to a common $q(\varphi)$.
-The qualitative trend was as expected: Larger (positive) $\Lambda$ (thence larger typical entropy $S$) gave faster convergence.
-Our study showed an apparent powerlaw relation between $K_\mathrm{m}$ and $\Lambda$, \textit{viz.}, $K_\mathrm{m}\sim \Lambda^{-3/2}$.
-This robust behavior reinforces the overall consistency of our effective synchronization finding.
-From this formula, one can readily infer the increase in $\Lambda$ needed to effect a desired reduction in $K_\mathrm{m}$.
-Then, from $S\sim 1/\Lambda$ of Ref.~\cite{SongPRE2022} and $\Delta \varphi_\f \sim e^S/\sqrt N$ from Sec.~\ref{sec:sync}, one can infer the expected loss of precision in $\varphi_\f$.
-It will be useful to demonstrate the scaling of $K_\mathrm{m}$ more generally and extensively.
+In general, when an iterated map becomes independent of its initial state, the characteristic kick number for convergence $K_\mathrm{m}$ has little relation to $\Lambda$. $\Lambda$ characterizes the separation rate of adjacent points while $K_\mathrm{m}$ depends on the merger of separated regions.
+Nonetheless, we empirically find a systematic variation of $K_\mathrm{m}$ with $\Lambda$ and, even more so, that $K_\mathrm{m}$ diverges as $\Lambda \to 0$.
+Characterizing this divergence further showed an apparent near-$3/2$ power-law dependence ranging across two orders of magnitude in $K_\mathrm{m}$.
+In Sec.~\ref{sec:conv}, we have given one qualitative argument for this interdependence, wherein $\Lambda>0$ implies that the phase map ``expands and fold'' neighboring phases, which in turn is responsible for the convergence.
+Without the former ($\Lambda\to0^+$), the latter should not occur ($K_\mathrm{m}\to\infty$).
+We emphasize, however, that we have no evidence for such interdependence beyond the cubic map; understanding these scalings merits a future study.

+As a corollary, we mention the close resemblance that noise-induced synchronization bears to the concept of random attractors~\cite{BOOK:RandAttract}.
+Just as deterministic systems described by ordinary differential equations may possess different types of attractors, random dynamical systems may admit attractors that depend on the noise realization.
+A specified noise realization determines the time-dependent basin of attraction and its region of support, which may differ between noise realizations and will keep evolving in time with subsequent noise.
+Our passage along the $\Lambda$ axis from evolution towards a (stochastic set of) synchronized single phase to a state characterized by a distribution of phases is reminiscent of known random dynamical systems at a bifurcation point.
+These bifurcating systems may shed light on our system, particularly our observed scaling of relaxation number of kicks $K_\mathrm{m}$ with the Lyapunov parameter $\Lambda$.
+Conversely, the effective synchronization demonstrated here may have analogs in these bifurcating systems.